QoifoQ/WIT/README.md

 - `Numerical Demonstrations/`
   - `Example1.R`: Generates the results for Example 1 presented in Section 2.3 of the paper.
   - `Simulation.R`: Replicates the Case 1 simulation results from Section 4.
 To reproduce other simulation scenarios discussed in the paper, you can modify the coefficients as needed within the script.
   - `Application.R`: Provides a toy example that mimics the real data analysis detailed in Section 5.
-This script also computes the WIT (Whatever It Stands For) estimate for the toy dataset.
+This script also computes the WIT estimate for the toy dataset.

 ## Example